-The healing time following breast augmentation varies according to each patient.
+The healing time following surgery varies according to each patient.
 The following represents a general idea of what to expect after your surgery.
 Individual patients may experience variations from this course.
+The team at Edelstein Cosmetic will help you through your recovery and will be there for you at all times.

 The first few hours after surgery